dnanexus/dxCompiler/README.md

 dxCompiler requires the source CWL file to be "packed" as a cwl.json file, which contains a single compound workflow with all the dependent processes included.
 Additionally, you may need to upgrade the version of your workflow to 1.2.

 We'll use the `bam_chrom_counter` workflow that was used as a WDL example above to illustrate upgrading, packing and running a CWL workflow.
-This workflow is written in CWL v1.0 and the main `Workflow` in `bam_chrom_counter.cwl` will call the `CommandLineTool` described in `slice_bam.cwl` and `count_bam.cwl` in order as two workflow steps.
+This workflow is written in CWL v1.0 and the top-level `Workflow` in `bam_chrom_counter.cwl` will call the `CommandLineTool` described in `slice_bam.cwl` and `count_bam.cwl` in order as two workflow steps.

 [`bam_chrom_counter.cwl`](contrib/beginner_example/cwl_v1.0/bam_chrom_counter.cwl)